cheerfulstoic/ecto_watch/README.md

  * Support features of `CREATE TRIGGER`:
    * allow specifying a condition for when the trigger should fire
-   * allow specifying which columns the trigger should be run on
  * Creating a batch-processing GenServer to reduce queries to the database.
  * Make watchers more generic (?).
 Don't need dependency on PubSub, but could make it an adapter or something